Picture of dog sitting on bed at Hyatt Regency Sonoma Wine Country

 Dogs enjoy the off-leash fenced area at Casini Ranch Family Campground, Duncans Mills

-• Bodega Bay RV Park (Bodega Bay): All pets must be on a controlled leash no more than 6 feet long, except when in the park's pet walk area.
+• Bodega Bay RV Park (Bodega Bay): All pets must be on a controlled leash no more than 6 feet long, except in the park’s Pet Walk area.
 Owners must clean up after pets; bags are provided in the Pet Walk area.

-• California State Parks: Dogs are permitted in most state parks, but must be on a leash no more than 6 feet long, and (unless it's a service dog) a dog cannot be taken into buildings or on trails that are not specifically designated as allowing dogs (which means dogs are prohibited on most trails); for sanitary reasons, dogs are not allowed on most state beaches.
-In Sonoma County, dogs are not permitted on any state coastal trails or at Goat Rock beach.
-State parks in Sonoma County with campgrounds include: Austin Creek State Recreation Area (leashed and licensed dogs are allowed to walk with owners on paved roads, but not on the trails or in any other areas); and Sugarloaf Ridge State Park (leashed and licensed dogs are allowed in the park, but are not permitted on any trails or service roads).
+• California State Parks: Dogs are permitted in most state parks but must be on a leash no longer than 6 feet long (unless a service dog).
+Almost all trails are dog-friendly, and dogs cannot enter buildings and trails not designated for animals.
+For sanitary reasons, dogs are not allowed on most state beaches.
+In Sonoma County, dogs are prohibited on state coastal trails or at Goat Rock Beach.
+State parks in Sonoma County with campgrounds include Austin Creek State Recreation Area (leashed and licensed dogs are allowed to walk with owners on paved roads, but not on the trails or in any other areas) and Sugarloaf Ridge State Park (leashed and licensed dogs are allowed in the park, but are not permitted on any trails or service roads).

 • Casini Ranch Family Campground (Duncans Mills): Dogs are welcome in this private campground for a $2 daily fee per dog, and there are two fenced off-leash dog areas.
-However, no aggressive dogs (those that display aggressive behavior or have a history of attacking people or other animals) are allowed to stay in the campground, and those that bark constantly or are otherwise annoying may be asked to leave.
-Dogs must be on a leash at all times (except when in the fenced dog areas), and kept inside your RV or tent at night.
+However, no aggressive dogs (those with a history of attacking people or other animals) are allowed to stay in the campground, and those who bark constantly or are otherwise annoying may be asked to leave.
+Dogs must be on a leash at all times (except in the fenced dog areas) and kept inside your RV or tent at night.

 • Cloverdale Wine Country KOA Camping Resort (Cloverdale): Most pets are welcome, but Doberman, Rottweiler, or pit bull dog breeds or mixes are prohibited because of insurance restrictions.
 All pets must be on a leash no more than 6 feet long, with the owner on the other end of the leash.

-• Ocean Cove Store and Campground: Dogs are allowed in this private campground for a fee of $2 per night, but must be on a leash at all times (per Sonoma County leash laws).
+• Ocean Cove Store and Campground: Dogs are allowed in this private campground for $2 per night but must be on a leash at all times (per Sonoma County leash laws).

-• Porto Bodega RV Park (Bodega Bay): Dogs are allowed in this private campground for no additional fee, but must be well-behaved, under the owner's control, leashed, and cleaned up after at all times.
+• Porto Bodega RV Park (Bodega Bay): Dogs are allowed in this private campground for no additional fee but must be well-behaved, under the owner’s control, leashed, and cleaned up after.
 The campground includes a dog walk area and a sports fishing center that allows dogs on their boats.

 • San Francisco North/Petaluma KOA Campground (Petaluma): This private campground welcomes dogs, except pit bulls and pit bull mixes are prohibited.
-An off-leash dog park is on site, and there are dog friendly Wine Country Lodges which sleep up to four people (a minimal fee per pet may apply in lodges).
+An off-leash dog park is on-site, and there are dog-friendly Wine Country Lodges that sleep up to four people (a minimal fee per pet may apply in lodges).

-• Schoolhouse Canyon Campground (Guerneville): Dogs are welcome for a fee of $6 per night at this private campground, except for except pit bulls, mastiffs, Staffordshire terriers, American bull dogs or any dog that has shown aggression towards other dogs or people.
-Pets must be on a leash at all times, and contained in your tent, camper or trailer at night.
+• Schoolhouse Canyon Campground (Guerneville): Dogs are welcome for a fee of $6 per night at this private campground, except for pit bulls, mastiffs, Staffordshire terriers, American bulldogs, or any dog that has shown aggression towards other dogs or people.
+Pets must be on a leash at all times and contained in your tent, camper, or trailer at night.
 Pets cannot be left unattended at any time, and owners must always clean up after their pets.
-Dogs that are unable to remain quiet will not be allowed to stay for a second night.
+Dogs that cannot remain quiet will not be allowed to stay for a second night.

 Pet-friendly State and Regional Parks